mareknov/osgi-updater/README.md

 How to run a new project:
 -----------------------------
 All what is needed is to run **Clean and Build** in Netbeans IDE.
-This will automatically create new bundle, deploy this bundle inside **my-bundle** folder and start this bundle in felix, IF Felix IS RUNNING.
-This automatic start is thanks to Apache Felix File Installer bundle.
+This will automatically create a new bundle, deploy this bundle inside **my-bundle** folder and start this bundle in felix (ONLY IF Felix IS RUNNING).
+Automatic restart of newly deployed bundles is thanks to Apache Felix File Installer bundle.

 In a new project, you MUST change **build.xml** file - look at already existing projects.